 Last year, LG made it clear that it intended to enter the mobile payments space, and in June it jumped in, releasing the service on its recent G6.
 At the time, it was called LG Pay.
 But just today, LG released—perhaps accidentally—a confusing new LG Wallet app to the Play store, and the app listing mentions the G7.

 This app seems to have something of a split personality, with the listing and in-app header being named "LG Wallet," but with the app icon, boot animation, and a FAB in screenshots titled "LG Pay."
-Presumably, the two names are being used by LG interchangeably.
 Read More

 Samsung launched a payment platform a few years back, and we should have known then it was only a matter of time before LG did the same.
 Indeed, LG announced several months ago that it was getting its own phone-based payment system.
 The predictably named LG Pay has launched, but only in South Korea for now.
 Read More